 Biography and Career Highlights

-He has served as President (duties from 2007-11) of the National Reading Conference (now the Literacy Research Association), a leading professional organization for literacy researchers.
-In 2008, he was inducted into into the Reading Hall of Fame associated with the International Reading Association.
-In 2005 the College Reading Association awarded him the A.B.
+I have served as President (duties from 2007-11) of the National Reading Conference (now the Literacy Research Association), a leading professional organization for literacy researchers.
+In 2008, I was inducted into into the Reading Hall of Fame associated with the International Reading Association (now the International Literacy Association), and in 2005 I received the College Reading Association's A.B.
 Herr Award for contributions to reading education.

-His research has been supported by substantial federal funding.
-For example, from 1992-1997 he was a principal investigator at the National Reading Research Center funded by the U.S. Department of Education.
-From 2005-2008, he was a co-principal investigator for a project investigating adolescents’ reading comprehension on the Internet also funded by the Department of Education through the Institute of Education Sciences.
+My research has been supported by substantial federal funding.
+For example, from 1992-1997 I was a principal investigator at the National Reading Research Center funded by the U.S. Department of Education ($7.6 million).
+From 2005-2008, I was a co-principal investigator for a project investigating adolescents’ reading comprehension on the Internet, also funded by the Department of Education through the Institute of Education Sciences ($1.7 million).

 The scope of my work has been international.
 Most notably, each May-June between 2000 and 2012, I led groups of American pre-service teachers in a cross-cultural experience that included working with teachers and students in Italian schools and living with Italian host families.
 That program received the 2009 Andrew Heiskell Award in the study abroad category from the Institute of International Education.
 My work in Italy led to a visiting professorship at the Università degli Studi della Tuscia in Viterbo, Italy during 2013.
 From 2007 to 2013, I served on a panel convened yearly in Singapore by the Ministry of Education to evaluate grant proposals for educational technology projects.
 During the same period, I conducted lectures and worked with colleagues in Bogota and Medellìn, Colombia.
 I have been funded by the British government as a visiting scholar and have given invited keynote talks and lectures in Italy, Finland, Colombia, and the Netherlands.